ephemeraHQ/message-kit/templates/ens/example_prompt.md

 /tip vitalik.eth

 # Common Issues

 1. Missing commands in responses
-   **Issue**: Sometimes responses are sent without the required command.
-   **Example**:
+  **Example 1**:
+    User: check vitalik.eth
     Incorrect:
     > "Looks like vitalik.eth is registered!
 What about these cool alternatives?"
     Correct:
-   > "Looks like vitalik.eth is registered!
-What about these cool alternatives?
     > /cool vitalik.eth"
+  **Example 2**:
+    User: check my balance
     Incorrect:
-   > Here is a summary of your TODOs.
-I will now send it via email.
+    > "Let's see what your balance is saying now, ArizonaOregon!
+Here we go:"
     Correct:
-   > /todo
+    > /balance"